THE MUDDLE FAMILIES

 When he was 30 years old Samuel married 23-year-old Mary Ann Huntley at Kensington Parish Church in London on 10 June 1884.
 Samuel was then living at 34 Hyde Park Gate in Kensington and still working as a servant, and Mary Ann was living at 31 Hyde Park Gate.
 Mary Ann was the daughter of Henry and Mary Huntley; she had been born at Manningford Bruce in Wiltshire and her birth was registered during the 2nd quarter of 1860.
 Samuel and Mary Ann had seven children.
 Their first child was born at Brompton in Kensington in 1885 before they moved to Manningford Abbotts in Wiltshire where their other six children were born between 1888 and 1906.
 In the census of 5 April 1891 they were living at Manningford Abbotts with their then two children, and Samuel was a farmer.
 The 1895 and 1898 editions of Kelly’s Directory of Wiltshire and the 1897 edition of Lucy's Marlborough & District Directory all listed Samuel Muddle as a farmer of Manningford Abbotts.
 In the census of 31 March 1901 they were living at Manningford Abbotts with their then six children, and Samuel was working as a farmer on his own account.
 The 1903 and 1907 editions of Kelly's Directory of Wiltshire both listed Samuel Muddle as a farmer of Manningford Abbotts.

-Samuel was described as being a gardener when his son Henry married in 1913, and they were living at Manningford Bruce in Wiltshire during the First World War.
+In the census of 2 April 1911 Samuel and Mary Ann were living at Manningford Bruce in Wiltshire with their five of their children and Samuel was now working as a jobbing gardener.
+Samuel was described as being a gardener when his son Henry married in 1913, and they were living at Manningford Bruce during the First World War.
 Samuel was described as being a gentleman when his daughter Fanny married in 1921.
 They were still living at Manningford Bruce when Samuel died on 4 July 1929, at the age of 75.
 Samuel died intestate and administration of his estate, which was valued at £419 8s 8d, was granted on 26 August 1929 to his widow Mary Ann.
 Four years later Mary Ann died at the age of 73, her death being registered in Pewsey registration district, which includes Manningford Bruce, during the 3rd quarter of 1933.

 Samuel and Mary Ann’s eldest child was Henry George Muddle who was born at Brompton, Kensington, London, on 26 March 1885.
 In the census of 5 April 1891 Henry, at the age of 6, was living with his parents at Manningford Abbotts in Wiltshire, and he was going to school.
 Then in the census of 31 March 1901 Henry, now aged 16, was still living with his parents at Manningford Abbotts.
-When he was 28 years old Henry married 24-year-old Daisy Hiscock at Manningford Bruce Church in Wiltshire on 2 August 1913.
-They were both then living at Manningford Bruce, and Henry was working as a labourer.
-They had two children born in Pewsey registration district in 1915 and 1921.
+In the census of 2 April 1911 Henry, at the age of 26, was working as a farm labourer and living with his parents at Manningford Bruce in Wiltshire.

 During the First World War Henry was initially Private 32661 in the Wiltshire Regiment before being transferred to become Private 27822 in the Somerset Light Infantry.
 He was Private 27822 in the 8th Battalion of the Somerset Light Infantry when the King approved the awarded of the Distinguished Conduct Medal to H G Muddle.[1]
 The act of gallantry for which this award had been made was that:[2]